What is the Path of Totality? And why is it so important?

 The closer you get to the center of the Path of Totality, the more time time you will see Totality.

-Stand on or very close to the center of the Path of Totality and you will see the maximum Totality possible, which is about 2 minutes to 2 minutes 42 seconds, depending on where you are in the USA.
+Stand on or very close to the center of the Path of Totality and you will see the maximum Totality possible.

 So where will you stand?